Leonardo-Razzai/MOT/Data/varying_B_and_D/Readme.md

+# MOT Data varying magnetic field and detuning
+This folder contains data regarding the fluorescence of atoms trapped in a MOT while it is loaded at a certain detuning set by Cooler beat-note at loading (`BN_L`).
+While MOT is loaded, at a certain time Cooler beat-note is chenaged to values (one for each loading run) called `BN_vals`.
+With this data we can get:
+- The Lorentzian shape of the fluorescence of atoms in the MOT at different detunings (set by `BN_vals`);
+- Determine the exact value of the beat-note corresponding to resonance `BN0`
+- The number of atoms captured in the MOT at detuning set by `BN_L` ;
+- The trend of the FWHM of the fluorescence curve at different magnetic fields `B`
 # AnMOT.py

 This script is designed to handle and analyze data of photoemission of atoms loaded in a Magneto-Optical Trap (MOT).
 The main functionalities of the `MOTdata` class include: